 The MCI dress code encourages neatness, good taste, and maturity.
 Students are expected to take pride in their own personal grooming and hygiene.
 MCI students should project an image of self-respect, personal responsibility, and readiness for the world beyond high school where dress standards are commonplace and important.
 Because there are obvious distinctions in styles, trends, and societal norms between males and females, the MCI student dress code reflects that by outlining what is acceptable for boys and what is acceptable for girls, with the intent of being consistent while realizing that they are not identical.

-- A collared shirt (short or long sleeved)
+• A collared shirt (short or long sleeved) or sweater

 For both boys and girls the following apply:

-- Students must be in dress code under any jacket, sweatshirt, or other outerwear.
+• Students must be in dress code under any jacket or other outerwear.

-- Wind pants, sweatpants, and “skinny pants” are not allowed
+• Wind pants and sweatpants are not allowed